-Feeling Down?
-Try Some of These Mood Boosting Foods Proven To Combat Depression and Anxiety
+Mood Boosting Foods Proven to Help With Depression and Anxiety

 Most of us have heard the saying “you are what you eat”, and know that its true to some degree.
 Although a lot of other factors determine how much we weigh and what we look like, food plays a big role.
 The general consensus in the scientific community is that maintaining a healthy weight is 75% dependent on food, and 25% on exercise.
 But did you know that food also plays a part in our emotions?
 On a cellular level you need a balance of certain nutrients, and if that balance is off, you can feel off, too.
 Even if you routinely eat a healthy diet, certain foods can give you a boost if you’re feeling down.